 What happens if my mood drops?

-Another common myth that you might come across is that, even if you declare your manifestation desire when you have a high frequency, if your mood changes and your vibration drops afterward, the Law of Attraction won’t work.
+Another common myth that you might come across is the belief that if your mood changes and your vibration drops after declaring your manifestation desire with a high frequency, the Law of Attraction won’t work.
+This idea puts unnecessary pressure on people and is quite alarming.

-After all, we’re only human, and we all have good and bad days!
-It’s impossible to be firing on all cylinders and incredibly happy and positive 24/7.
-If we were never to experience dissatisfaction with at least some areas of our life, we wouldn’t ever be motivated to change them for the better.
+We’re all human beings and we experience both good and bad days.
+It’s impossible to be constantly firing on all cylinders and feeling incredibly happy and positive 24/7.
+In fact, experiencing dissatisfaction in some areas of our life can motivate us to make positive changes.

-When you have stated your desire to the Universe and started the manifestation process, your depression will not cancel this out.
-It might mean that the manifestation takes a little longer as it slows down a bit, but it never totally stops.
+When you have stated your desire to the Universe and started the manifestation process, it’s important to know that your depression won’t cancel it out completely.
+While it may slow down the manifestation process, it will never completely stop it.

-So please ignore this idea and don’t worry that it’s never going to happen because you’re not feeling as positive as you were when you stated your desires to the Universe.
-It’s not true and is a limiting belief that will only put you under more pressure.
+So please don’t worry that your desires won’t come true just because you’re not feeling as positive as when you initially stated them.
+It’s not true and it’s a limiting belief that will only add more pressure.

 Manifestation tips for when you have depression

-But I want to end this article with several tips that are particularly aimed at people who want to manifest but have depression.
-You can use these points in conjunction with any of the other techniques you choose, and it won’t be long before you find it much easier to manifest everything you want.
+However, I want to conclude this article with several tips specifically aimed at individuals who wish to manifest but are dealing with major depressive disorder.
+These points can be used in conjunction with any other techniques you choose, and before long, you will find it much easier to manifest everything you desire.

 In reality, rather than being a negative thing, feeling dissatisfied can be a fantastic catalyst to manifesting something new in your life.